germanruzca/wyt-backend/README.md

     npm run start
   ```
   > There is nodemon package.

+  > The backend starts in the 3001 port, sync with frontend.

 ## 4: Explaning the project.
 This is the backend part of a aplication, the fronted (`reactJS`) could be find in [this link]("https://github.com/germanruzca/wyt-frontend").